 supporters & funders

-The project is made possible with generous funding and support from Norfolk & Norwich Festival’s Creative Individuals Norfolk fund, East Anglia Art Fund and Norfolk County Council’s Arts Project Fund.
+Yarmouth Springs Eternal is led by Genevieve Rudd, in partnership with Great Yarmouth-based arts charity originalprojects;.
+The project is made possible with generous funding and support from Norfolk & Norwich Festival’s Creative Individuals Norfolk fund, Arts Council National Lottery Project Grants, East Anglia Art Fund, Norfolk County Council’s Arts Project Fund and Better Together Norfolk.